Silicon nanowire: Thermal oxidation

 Subsequent to physical or chemical processing, either top-down or bottom-up, to obtain initial silicon nanostructures, thermal oxidation steps are often applied in order to obtain materials with desired size and aspect ratio.
 Silicon nanowires exhibit a distinct and useful self-limiting oxidation behaviour whereby oxidation effectively ceases due to diffusion limitations, which can be modeled.
 This phenomenon allows accurate control of dimensions and aspect ratios in SiNWs and has been used to obtain high aspect ratio SiNWs with diameters below 5 nm.
-The self-limiting oxidation of SiNWs is of value towards lithium-ion battery materials.

-Outlook

-There is significant interest in SiNWs for their unique properties and the ability to control size and aspect ratio with great accuracy.
-As yet, limitations in large-scale fabrication impede the uptake of this material in the full range of investigated applications.
-Combined studies of synthesis methods, oxidation kinetics and properties of SiNW systems aim to overcome the present limitations and facilitate the implementation of SiNW systems, for example, high quality vapor-liquid-solid–grown SiNWs with smooth surfaces can be reversibly stretched with 10% or more elastic strain, approaching the theoretical elastic limit of silicon, which could open the doors for the emerging "elastic strain engineering" and flexible bio-/nano-electronics.